 High resolution picture

-The HMS King George V was a British battleship launched in 1939 and projected under the limitations of the Naval Limitation Treaty
+The HMS King George V was a British battleship launched in 1939 and designed under the limitations set by the Naval Limitation Treaty

 of 1935, which imposed a maximum caliber of 356 millimeters for the naval artillery.
 The design included two quadruple turrets